 Finalizing the Document

-Before finalizing, make sure to review the document thoroughly.
+Before finalizing, review the document thoroughly.
 Accept or reject all changes to ensure your document is in its best form.
 Once satisfied, you can turn off Track Changes:

 - Go to the “Review” tab.